-- Admin: The project leaders who manage deliverables and assign roles to team members, and the project engineers who work with data preparation and transformation, are generally given the admin user role.
-As Tamr admins, these team members can complete all tasks, for all project types, in Tamr.
-They are the only users who can work with datasets, projects, jobs, and user accounts.
+- Admin: The project leaders who manage access and assign roles to team members.
+Admins can complete all tasks, for all project types, in Tamr Core.
+Admins are the only users who can work with user accounts and manage all datasets, projects, and jobs.

-- Curator: The validation leaders and decision makers who compose business rules, provide initial data expertise to train Tamr models, and assign tasks to subject matter experts are generally given the curator user role.
-Curators take the lead in setting up mastering and categorization projects, and then assign work to reviewers and validate their contributions.
-Only team members who have the curator (or admin) role can do work in schema mapping projects or golden records projects.
+- Curator: The validation leaders and decision makers who take the lead in setting up mastering and categorization projects, and decide when to run the system jobs that update machine learning models with expert contributions.
+Only team members who have the curator (or above) role can do work in schema mapping projects or golden records projects.

-- Reviewer: The team members who have deep knowledge of the data and can act as subject matter experts are generally given the reviewer user role.
-For mastering and categorization projects, reviewers contribute recommendations and expert commentary on Tamr suggestions.
-Before the feedback provided by reviewers can affect Tamr's output, it must be validated by curators.
+- Reviewer: The team members who have deep knowledge of the data and can act as subject matter experts generally need the reviewer user role.
+For mastering and categorization projects, reviewers contribute recommendations and expert commentary on the suggestions made by both the machine learning model and by their colleagues.
+Before the feedback provided by reviewers can affect the output of the model, it must be validated by verifiers (or above).
 Reviewers may have read access to schema mapping or golden records projects, but do not take an active role.

-This Tamr Documentation set provides user guides that focus on tasks that can be completed by each user role: admin, curator, and reviewer.
+A Tamr Core instance can include users with any combination of these roles in addition to an admin.
+This Tamr Core Documentation set provides a cumulative series of guides, each of which focus on the tasks added for that user role.
 An additional guide for system administrators provides information for team members responsible for system security, installation, configuration, and so on.